BerkeleyAutomation/rlqp-python/README.rst

 Packaging
 ---------
 This repository performs the tests and builds the pypi wheels.
-Conda packages are on `conda-forge <https://github.com/conda-forge/osqp-feedstock>`__.